cea-hpc/modules/doc/source/module.rst

   :mconfig:`locked_configs` value are locked, thus their value cannot be altered.

+  This configuration option is set to an empty value by default.
+It can be changed at installation time with :instopt:`--with-locked-configs` option.
   The value of this option cannot be altered.

  .. mconfig:: mcookie_check

   Defines if the Modules magic cookie (i.e., ``#%Module`` file signature) should be checked to determine if a file is a modulefile.

-Defines :envvar:`MODULES_MCOOKIE_CHECK`.
+  Default value is ``always``.
+The :envvar:`MODULES_MCOOKIE_CHECK` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html